-Reflecting the interdisciplinary nature of the BCF, the M.Fin. program is nearly unique in producing students with extensive training in both quantitative methods (drawing on the strengths of our Engineering, Computer Science, Mathematics and other departments) and in Economics.
-We believe that this set of skills will make our Master students highly sought after in the job market despite the difficult recruiting environment on Wall Street in the years ahead.
+The first full class of the Center's Master in Finance (MFin) graduated in June 2003.
+Reflecting the interdisciplinary nature of the BCF, the MFin program is nearly unique in producing students with extensive training in both quantitative methods (drawing on the strengths of our Engineering, Computer Science, Mathematics and other departments) and in Economics.
+This set of skills makes our Master students highly sought after in the job market despite the difficult recruiting environment on Wall Street.